clever-agent/agile-lab-test/README.md

   * The added business is imperative/ The deadline is tight
   * We are lack of resource
 - Actions
-  * Continue to finish the feature (might make more refactor later)
+  * Continue to finish the feature (might make more refactoring later)
-  * Try to make the new code loose coupling from the old ones
+  * Try to make the new code loose coupling from the old one
   * Might intentionally increase code duplication (to reduce the effect to the exising cases)